-One week into its war with Ukraine, Russia has bombed civilians, hospitals, and historic city centers, reducing entire areas to rubble and creating a humanitarian crisis.
-One million refugees have already fled Ukraine.
-Many Ukrainians are either unwilling or unable to leave as the Ukrainian army fights against Russia’s invasion.
+One week into its war with Ukraine, Russia bombed civilians, hospitals, and historic city centers, reducing entire areas to rubble and creating a humanitarian crisis.
+One million refugees had already fled Ukraine.
+Many Ukrainians are still either unwilling or unable to leave as the Ukrainian army fights against Russia’s invasion.

 Here’s how you can help Ukrainians.

 One year into Russia’s full scale invasion, Ukraine Explainers published a statement “to answer the most basic questions that people might have for Ukrainians: what we feel, want, need, how to support us, and what we think will happen next;” while Nataliya Gurbo wrote this thread with five key objectives and actionable requests for non-Ukrainians.
 Have a conversation with any kids in your life about what is happening.
 Follow a couple of journalists reporting from Ukraine in English.
 Next, scroll down to support the causes you care about:

 The National Bank of Ukraine is taking donations to a fund to support the Ukrainian army, which you can find here.

 Come Back Alive, a charity that gives equipment, supplies, and training to the Ukrainian army, is also taking donations.

 The Serhiy Prytula Charity Foundation takes care of strengthening the Defense Forces of Ukraine, as well as helping the civilian population affected by Russian aggression.

 To learn more about these initiatives, check out The Kyiv Independent’s “Explaining Ukraine” series.

 Revived Soldiers Ukraine is a non-profit that provides medical rehab and sustainable living standards to wounded soldiers and members of their families.
 The organization offers a suite of ways to support their work.